Madushansuriyabandara/Smart_Medibox/README.md

    - Import the provided `flows.json` file into your Node-RED instance.

 3. **Connect to ESP32**:
-   - Ensure your ESP32 is configured to send data to the Node-RED server.
+   - Configure your ESP32 to send data to the Node-RED server.
-   - Update the Node-RED flow with the correct IP address and port if necessary.
+   - Update the Node-RED flow with the correct IP address and port if needed.

 4. **Run the Dashboard**:
    - Access the Node-RED dashboard via your browser.
    - Monitor and control the Medibox from the dashboard.

-## How to Use
+---

-### For Both Projects:
+### **How to Use**
-1. **Simulation**: Open the respective project in Wokwi.
+1. **Simulation**: Open the respective project in Wokwi for either the basic or advanced Medibox version.
 2. **Components Used**:
    - ESP32 microcontroller
    - OLED display